 The following are the links to the key student systems:

 - Florida Poly Pulse: University’s intranet that connects students, faculty and staff to vital resources

-- Office 365: Florida Poly’s campus email system and calendar of events
+- Office 365: Florida Poly’s campus email system

 - Phoenix Print: Web interface for sending print jobs and tracking print usage

-- Blackboard Connect: University’s emergency alert system
+- Florida Poly Alerts: University’s emergency notification system